mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 Hello, I'm a student.
 ```

-The runtime system will search for methods it can dispatch on based on a generic function definion.
+The runtime system will search for methods it can dispatch on based on a generic function definition.
 The method implementations can be in different source files or packages/namespaces which makes this extremely flexible.
 This lookup does come with a performance penalty, but implementations can often apply some kind of caching to mitigate this.

 #### Multi dispatch